Caripson/ProML/docs/observability_telemetry.md

 # 14. Observability & Telemetry

 **Core Principle:** Every prompt execution should be an observable event.
-The PromptLang runtime must automatically capture and structure key telemetry data, such as cost, latency, tool calls, and errors, making it easy to monitor, debug, and optimize prompt performance.
+The ProML runtime must automatically capture and structure key telemetry data, such as cost, latency, tool calls, and errors, making it easy to monitor, debug, and optimize prompt performance.

 This brings standard DevOps and MLOps practices to prompt engineering, treating prompt performance as a critical metric to be tracked.